swiss-art-research-net/vocab/README.md

 ## Model

-The vocabularies are Semantic Web ready and modelled in RDF using both the [Ontolex](https://www.w3.org/2016/05/ontolex) and [Lexinfo](https://lexinfo.net/) ontologies.
+The occupation and nationalities vocabularies are Semantic Web ready and modelled in RDF using both the [Ontolex](https://www.w3.org/2016/05/ontolex) and [Lexinfo](https://lexinfo.net/) ontologies.
 A graphic model of the mapping is available below in figure 1

 ![**Figure 1**](https://workspace.digitale-diathek.net/confluence/rest/gliffy/1.0/embeddedDiagrams/ea8df865-2778-4b49-850a-bdbf437db060.png)